tonyskidmore/terraform-azurerm-vmss-devops-agent/README.md

 Terraform Azure DevOps virtual machine scale set agent module

-A getting started, simple standalone example of using the module can be found in the [ado-vmss-simple-demo](https://github.com/tonyskidmore/ado-vmss-simple-demo) repo.
+A getting started, simple standalone example of using the module can be found in the [ado-vmss-simple-demo](https://github.com/tonyskidmore/ado-vmss-simple-demo) repository.

 ## Overview